TryItOnline/cixl/devlog/turn_on_plugin_encrypt.md

 ```

 ### Plugins
-A Cixl plugin is any regular C library containing external functions with the signature ```bool cx_init_X(struct cx *)```. ```init:``` looks up the specified functions and calls them with the current context as argument during parsing.
+A [Cixl](https://github.com/basic-gongfu/cixl) plugin is any regular C library containing external functions with the signature ```bool cx_init_X(struct cx *)```. ```init:``` looks up the specified functions and calls them with the current context as argument during parsing.
 Libraries passed to ```link``` are dynamically loaded when interpreting and linked when compiling to C.

 ### Algorithms
 The libsodium APIs used by [cxcrypt](https://github.com/basic-gongfu/cxcrypt) rely on Argon2 for hashing keys and XSalsa20 with Poly1305 MAC authentication for symmetric encryption.
 I'm still working on integrating support for asymmetric encryption.

 ### Examples
-[encrypt.cx](https://raw.githubusercontent.com/basic-gongfu/cxcrypt/master/examples/encrypt.cx) and [decrypt.cx](https://raw.githubusercontent.com/basic-gongfu/cxcrypt/master/examples/decrypt.cx) both use [cxcrypt](https://github.com/basic-gongfu/cxcrypt) to implement basic tools for encrypting/decrypting arbitrary files from the shell.
-Linux/64 binaries may be found [here](https://github.com/basic-gongfu/cxbin/tree/master/linux64).
+[encrypt.cx](https://raw.githubusercontent.com/basic-gongfu/cxcrypt/master/examples/encrypt.cx) and [decrypt.cx](https://raw.githubusercontent.com/basic-gongfu/cxcrypt/master/examples/decrypt.cx) both use [cxcrypt](https://github.com/basic-gongfu/cxcrypt) to implement basic tools for encrypting/decrypting arbitrary files from the shell, Linux/64 binaries may be found [here](https://github.com/basic-gongfu/cxbin/tree/master/linux64).

 Give me a yell if something is unclear, wrong or missing.
 And please consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.
 You may find more posts in the same spirit [here](https://github.com/basic-gongfu/cixl/tree/master/devlog).